amandabee/workshops/2019/advanced_media_institute/charts.md

 ## Make a second chart

+In the Spring of 2017, ICE published a [report](https://www.ice.gov/features/100-days) (it's really just a press release) on their enforcement operations over the first 100 days of 2017.
+They included a chart in their report -- what they say in the report, but not the chart, is that violent crimes including murder, rape and assault account for less than 10% of the "convicted criminals" in their data:

 [![ICE Chart]({{site.baseurl}}/2018/advanced_media_institute/ice_enforcement.png)](https://www.ice.gov/features/100-days)

 » *Question:* What does this chart show?
 What is 38%?
 52%?
 What do those represent?
 What does the grey represent?